aws/aws-encryption-sdk-cli/README.rst

 * **discovery** *(default: false; one of key or discovery with a value of true is required)* :
   Indicates whether this provider should be in "discovery" mode.
 If true (enabled), the AWS Encryption CLI will attempt to decrypt ciphertexts encrypted with any AWS KMS CMK.
-If false (disabled), the AWS Encryption CLI will only attempt to decrypt ciphertexts encrypted with the keys specified in the **key** attribute.
+If false (disabled), the AWS Encryption CLI will only attempt to decrypt ciphertexts encrypted with the key ARNs specified in the **key** attribute.
+  Any key specified in the **key** attribute that is a KMS CMK Identier other than a key ARN will not be used for decryption.
 * **discovery-account** *(optional; available only when discovery=true and discovery-partition is also provided)* :
   If discovery is enabled, limits decryption to AWS KMS CMKs in the specified accounts.
 * **discovery-partition** *(optional; available only when discovery=true and discovery-account is also provided)* :